eduardojmesteves/eduardojmesteves.github.io/README.md

 *September 2017 - August 2018*\
 *Spetember 2020 - August 2021*

-- Helped students develop critical thinking and research skills.
+- Supported two classes to develop critical thinking and research skills.
 - Led laboratory sessions that combined hands-on work with computer-based learning.
+- Results-oriented classes with the use of bioinformatics.
-- Established new partnerships between industry and academia to ensure students are ready for the world of work.
+- Established new partnerships between industry and academia to ensure students had a real world experience.

 ---
 ### Technical Skills